 How much it costs to lay a patio depends on the overall look, feel, or aesthetic you want to achieve.
 The size of the patio and your target design will determine the materials necessary to excavate, pave and build the patio of your dreams.

 There are numerous paving slab materials such as brick, concrete, sandstone, limestone, granite, slate, porcelain, and marble.
-The most affordable option for materials is brick and concrete—each for as low as £15 per square metre.
-On the other hand, stone is on the more expensive side as it can go for as high as £95 per square metre.
-For a 10 square meter patio, paving materials can cost as much as £800 to £1,100.
+The most affordable option for materials is brick and concrete with a bulk price of $560 per 1000 pieces of bricks.
+On the other hand, stone is on the more expensive side as it can go for as high as $54 per square metre.
+For a 10 square meter patio, paving materials can cost as much as $540.

-As for the preparation cost (which includes paving slabs, excavating the area, laying compacted sub-base, and laying the blocks), the price can range between £45 to £80 per square metre, depending on the size of the patio.
-On top of that is the labour cost, which can go as high as £600.
+As for the preparation cost (which includes paving slabs, excavating the area, laying compacted sub-base, and laying the blocks), the price can range between $80 to $100 per hour, depending on the size of the patio.
+On top of that is the labour cost, which can go as high as $120 per hour.

-Once the groundwork is finished, you can also plan the average cost of the rest of the components, such as the furniture and the decorative elements.
+Once building the groundwork is finished, you can also plan on the cost of the rest of the components such as the furniture and the decorative elements.